-In this section we will cover how to add, edit, and delete images within your Salsa account.
+In this section, we will cover how to add, edit, and delete images in Salsa Engage.
 You can add images while creating Activity forms or emails, and you can also add the images ahead of time for later use by yourself or other campaign managers.

 To get started, click the Assets control on the side navigation to the left of the Engage window.

 You’ll be able to add and edit images in any of the following file types:

 Before you add an asset to Salsa Engage, you must have the asset on your computer.